2394425147/LC_CullFactory/CullFactory/README.md

 ## Overview

-- Stops objects that are not visible or too far away from being rendered.
+- Stops objects that are not visible, or are too far from the camera, from being rendered.
-- Designed to support radar map monitors.
+    - Interior rooms, items, and lights will be culled.
+    - The default settings are designed to allow zero visual artifacts or popping.
+- Compatible with any mods that add cameras.

 ## Culling Methods

 ### Portal Occlusion Culling
-This method is intended to hide all objects that are not visible to a camera.
+The default culling method, this is intended to hide all objects that are not visible to a camera without affecting visuals.
 It does so by recursively checking which other tiles are visible to the camera through doorways and connecting pathways between tiles in the interior.

 **Note for developers:** The `Doorway.Socket.Size` field is used to determine the bounds of every doorway in the interior.
-If the size does not encompass the entirety of the possible visible portions of the next tile, then neighboring tiles will likely pop out of visibility when they shouldn't.
+If the size does not encompass the entirety of the possible visible portions of the next tile, then neighboring tiles will pop out of visibility when they shouldn't.

 ### Depth Culling
 This is a more naive method that will make tiles visible that are separated from the camera by a certain number of tiles.
-This may result in hallways becoming invisible in view of the camera.
+It may result in hallways becoming invisible in view of the camera.